 - ✓ Presenting (at the exit interview) overall comments of areas responsible for during the audit and provide information of those areas to the chairperson at the conclusion of the audit to be used in the report.
 Exit interview discussions should be brief, to the point and always end on a positive note.
-The chairperson will identify what areas of the audit process each auditor should briefly note. - ✓ Maintaining audit time lines to complete assignments on time. - ✓ Maintaining confidentiality regarding all agency-specific information once the audit is completed. - ✓ Alerting the chairperson throughout the audit of its progress and of questions and/or problems encountered by the team. - ✓ Healthcare team members are expected to contribute to and assist the chair in writing the healthcare section of the report.
+The chairperson will identify what areas of the audit process each auditor should briefly note. - ✓ Maintaining audit time lines to complete assignments on time. - ✓ Maintaining confidentiality regarding all agency-specific information once the audit is completed. - ✓ Alerting the chairperson throughout the audit of its progress and of questions and/or problems encountered by the team. - ✓ Reviewing all non-compliant, and not applicable expected practices.
+Health care team members are expected to contribute to and assist the chair in writing the health care section of the report. - ✓ Non-health care team members are expected to contribute to the report by providing the chairperson notes pertinent to the areas they audited.